Are you looking to try something fun and a little different in your watercolor journey?

 - Paper towel or rag: To blot and control moisture.

-Now that you're set up, let's explore different ways to use the palette knife with watercolor.
+Now that everything is set up, let’s explore different ways the artist uses the palette knife with watercolor.

 Technique 1: Wet-on-Dry Application with a Palette Knife

-This is the first method I tried with the palette knife, and it instantly became a favorite.
-I start by squeezing out some paint into my palette.
+This is the first method the artist tried with the palette knife, and it instantly became a favorite.
+The artist starts by squeezing out some paint into the palette.

-Then I use a small palette knife to apply thick paint directly onto dry paper.
-This is perfect for adding bold, textured lines, especially if you want to suggest things like tree trunks or twigs.
+Then the artist uses a small palette knife to apply thick paint directly onto dry paper.
+This is perfect for adding bold, textured lines, especially if suggesting things like tree trunks or twigs.

 Just a tiny bit of paint on the knife goes a long way.
-When I drag the knife across the paper, it behaves a lot like acrylic paint, creating rough textures and impasto-style blobs.
+When the artist drags the knife across the paper, it behaves much like acrylic paint, creating rough textures and impasto-style blobs.

 Want to get more creative?
-Try palette knives with textured edges.
-They let you make even more unique marks—just play around and have fun with them.
+The artist tries palette knives with textured edges.
+They allow for even more unique marks—playful and experimental.

-To explore how watercolor reacts, I spray a bit of water over this section.
-I use five sprays to keep it consistent.
+To explore how watercolor reacts, the artist sprays a bit of water over this section—five sprays to keep it consistent.

 Technique 2: Wet-on-Wet Palette Knife Application

-Now, let's see what happens when I switch to wet-on-wet.
-I saturate the paper first with clean water using a brush.
+Now, let’s see what happens when the artist switches to wet-on-wet.
+The artist saturates the paper first with clean water using a brush.

-Once it's moist and ready, I load the knife again with some paint and apply it the same way.
+Once it’s moist and ready, the artist loads the knife again with paint and applies it the same way.

 Right away, the paint disperses much faster.
-It softens and spreads, but you still see texture in certain areas.
+It softens and spreads, but texture still appears in certain areas.

-When I add thicker blobs and rub them out a bit, it creates a softer blend, but the texture isn't completely lost.
+When the artist adds thicker blobs and rubs them out a bit, it creates a softer blend, but the texture isn’t completely lost.
 It behaves very differently from wet-on-dry, which makes this technique so fun.

 Technique 3: Scraping into Wet Paint for Texture

-Next, I play around with scraping—a fun way to expose the paper underneath or create darker creases.
+Next, the artist plays around with scraping—a fun way to expose white paper underneath or create darker creases.

-First, I load the palette knife with tube paint and apply a solid coat to a new area.
-Then, I use the knife's edge to scrape across the wet paint.
+First, the artist loads the palette knife with tube paint and applies a solid coat to a new area.
+Then, using the knife’s edge, the artist scrapes across the wet paint.

-It's a technique borrowed from acrylic painting but works great in watercolor, too.
+It’s a technique borrowed from acrylic painting but works beautifully in watercolor, too.

-You can also scrape after using diluted pan paint.
-In this case, when you scrape into the damp paint, pigment settles into the grooves you create, making those areas darker.
+The artist can also scrape after using diluted pan paint.
+In this case, when scraping into damp paint, pigment settles into the grooves created, making those areas darker.

-The result?
-A rich, textured look that's both layered and organic.
+The result is a rich, textured look that feels both layered and organic.

 Technique 4: Palette Knife Mark Making with Liquid Paint

-Now, let's explore one of the most playful parts—mark-making.
-Here, I treat watercolor like stamp ink.
-I mix a good puddle of color in my palette and dip the palette knife right into it.
+Now comes one of the most playful parts—mark-making.
+Here, the artist treats watercolor like stamp ink.
+The artist mixes a good puddle of color in the palette and dips the palette knife right into it.

-Then, I stamp the knife onto the paper.
-This isn't limited to palette knives—you can stamp with almost anything!
-But palette knives give a sharp, clean edge that's fun to use.
+Then, the artist stamps the knife onto the paper.
+This isn’t limited to palette knives—anything can stamp!
+But palette knives leave a sharp, clean edge that’s fun to explore.

-I start with Purple Lake, then switch to Burnt Umber, adding water to loosen it up.
-By using both colors, I create layered marks that add complexity and rhythm to the piece.
+The artist starts with Purple Lake, then switches to Burnt Umber, adding water to loosen it.
+Using both colors creates layered marks with more rhythm and complexity.

-Even when I switch to a flatter palette knife, I can still create lines, though they're less textured than thick tube paint.
-Still, the knife works well for more controlled, subtle shapes.
+Even when switching to a flatter palette knife, the artist can still create lines—less textured than thick tube paint, but still expressive and controlled.

-At one point, I even add a light wash, then place a darker color into it with the palette knife.
-The paint spreads and dissolves slowly, like with a brush, but with a different edge.
+At one point, the artist even adds a light wash, then places a darker color into it with the palette knife.
+The paint spreads and dissolves slowly, behaving differently than with a brush while still offering unique edges.

-This combo gives you more freedom to explore soft transitions and unexpected blends.
+This combination gives freedom to explore soft transitions and unexpected blends.

 Technique 5: Blending Brush and Knife Techniques

-Here's where things get even more exciting.
-I combine both tools to create a loose rainbow effect.
+Now things get even more exciting.
+The artist combines both tools to create a loose rainbow effect.

-I directly load thick paint—Payne's Gray, Burnt Umber, and Purple Lake—onto the palette knife.
-I don't mix the colors yet.
-I let them sit thickly on the paper in layers.
+The artist loads thick paint—Payne’s Gray, Burnt Umber, Purple Lake—directly onto the palette knife without premixing.
+The artist lets the thick colors sit on the paper in layers.

-Next, I wet the paper below the paint using a clean brush.
-Then, I gently pull the brush into the painted section, adding water and nudging the colors downward.
-The paint begins to flow and blend beautifully—each pigment bleeding into the next without turning muddy.
+Next, the artist wets the paper below the paint using a clean brush.
+Then gently pulls the brush into the painted section, adding water and nudging the colors downward.
+The pigment flows and blends beautifully—each color bleeding into the next without becoming muddy

-With just three colors, I create a rich, moody rainbow.
-I even add extra water in certain spots to help it spread further.
+With just three colors, the artist creates a rich, moody rainbow.
+The artist even adds extra water in certain spots to help it spread further.

-The effect is stunning—it's all from letting the pigment and water do their thing.
+The effect is stunning—purely from letting pigment and water do what they naturally do.

 Final Result: What Dried Palette Knife Watercolor Looks Like

-Once everything dries, I step back and take a closer look.
+Once everything dries, the artist steps back and takes a closer look.

 The rainbow section is vibrant and soft, with rich blacks where the paint pooled.
-It's hard to believe I didn't use any black paint—it just looks that deep because of how the colors blend.
+Hard to believe no black paint was used—just a deep blend of the colors.

-The wet-on-dry section holds its shape better than the wet-on-wet, especially with the tree trunks.
-There's more definition and texture where I applied dry paint and sprayed.
+The wet-on-dry section holds its shape better than the wet-on-wet, especially with tree trunks.
+There’s more definition and texture where dry paint and spray were used.

 Wet-on-wet gives a looser feel, but the structure gets lost more easily.